xcash/bootstrap-autocomplete/docs/index.rst

         Url used by default resolver to perform lookup query.

-    .. attribute:: .requestThrottling (default: `500`)
+    .. attribute:: .requestThrottling

+        Default: ``500``.
 Time to wait in ms before starting a remote request.

 .. attribute:: .events